lethall/pfnss/README.md

 ## V1
 Written entirely in Go using Wails for the UI.
 Provides a configuration screen.
 ## V2
-Considering Java, C++, Godot 4.1, or Python
+Considering Java, C++, Godot 4.1, or Python - settled on Python and Tkinter frozen by PyInstaller

+### Fixes
+- no click (mouse move to stop) DONE
+- categories for save
+- log to server
+- status of move processing
+- status of DB creation
+- icon
+- file name search
+- metadata / notes